-Creating a Virtual Server or a DMZ
+Creating a Virtual Server, a DMZ, or Using Port Triggering

-Do I need to create a virtual server or DMZ?
+Do I need to create a virtual server, DMZ, or use Port Triggering?

 By default, your modem uses NAT to hide your computers from users on the Internet; however, there may be times when you want to allow access by outside users to a computer or gaming station on your network.
 For instance, you would want to allow access if a computer in your network is hosting Internet games or running a web server.
-If you wish to set up your X6 for online gaming you should refer to Chapter 5: Online Gaming to help you decide if a Virtual Server, DMZ or Port Triggering is right for you.
+If you wish to set up your X7N for online gaming you should refer to Chapter 5: Online Gaming to help you decide if a Virtual Server, DMZ or Port Triggering is right for you.